 Marketing strategies in particular can become “set in stone”, so distribution strategies must be carefully thought out and safeguarded if they are to deliver the effective sales channels envisaged by the goal-driven sales process.

-Distribution strategies are subject to several limiting factors (see Piontek 1995 p.
+Distribution strategies are subject to several limiting factors (Piontek 1995, p.
 74):